 - Makes everything about them

-- Exploits you for free labor and burns you out
+- Squeezes you for free labor and grinds you down

 A good advisor:

-Do you want a PhD to land an industry job?
-From what I’ve seen, the following are two paths for a PhD graduate in industry:
+Dreaming of a PhD to score an industry job?
+From what I’ve seen, here are a couple of paths for PhD graduates:

-- Work in well-funded government labs doing research.
+- Work in well-funded government labs, doing the research thing.

-Important Note: in recessions, R&D departments normally remain stable.
-Because R&D is a long-term investment for a company.
+Important Note: During recessions, R&D departments usually hold steady.
+R&D is a long-haul investment for a company, after all.

 “Should engineers get a PhD” wrap up

 Do you think a PhD in engineering is worthwhile?
-Do you think a PhD in engineering will become more valuable in the future?
+Will it be even more valuable down the road?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER